michabbb/phpstan-inspections/README.md

 A complete list of all included rules can be found by browsing the `src/` directory.

+## Acknowledgements

+This project would not be possible without the incredible work done by Vladimir Reznichenko (@kalessil) on the original [PhpInspections (EA Extended)](https://github.com/kalessil/phpinspectionsea) plugin for PhpStorm.
+All the logic and inspiration for these rules come from that project.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or create an issue for any bugs or feature requests.